Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

-In the above snippet, the first test attempts to verify that the consumer can retrieve a document, given it already exists in the storage.
+In the above code snippet, the first test attempts to verify that the consumer can retrieve a document, given it already exists in the storage.
 To facilitate this precondition, we configure the mock in such way that it returns a hardcoded byte stream when `ReadFileAsync()` is called with the expected file name.

 However, in doing so, we are inadvertently making a few very strong assumptions about how `DocumentManager` works under the hood.
 Namely, we assume that:

 - Calling `GetDocumentAsync()` in turn calls `ReadFileAsync()`
 - File name is formed by prepending `docs/` to the name of the document

 These specifics may be true now, but they can easily change in the future.
-For example, it's not a stretch to imagine that we may decide to store files under a different path or implement some sort of local caching by replacing `ReadFileAsync()` with `DownloadFileAsync()`.
+For example, it's not a stretch to imagine that we may decide to store files under a different path or replace calls to `ReadFileAsync()` with `DownloadFileAsync()` (as a means to preemptively cache files locally).

 In both cases, the changes in the implementation won't be observable from the user perspective as the surface-level behavior will remain the same.
 However, because the test we wrote relies on internal details of the system, it will start failing, indicating that there's an error in our code, when in reality there isn't.